-Securing Azure CDN assets with token authentication
+Securing Azure Content Delivery Network assets with token authentication

 This is a feature of Azure CDN Premium from Verizon, and is not available with Azure CDN Standard products.
 For a comparison of CDN features, see Azure CDN Overview.

 Token authentication is a mechanism that allows you to prevent the Azure Content Delivery Network (CDN) from serving assets to unauthorized clients.
 Token authentication is typically done to prevent "hotlinking" of content, in which a different website, such as a message board, uses your assets without permission.
 Hotlinking can have an impact on your content delivery costs.
 By enabling token authentication on CDN, requests are authenticated by CDN edge server before the CDN delivers the content.

 Token authentication verifies that requests are generated by a trusted site by requiring requests to contain a token value that holds encoded information about the requester.
 Content is served to a requester only if the encoded information meets the requirements; otherwise, requests are denied.
 You can set up the requirements by using one or more of the following parameters:

 - Country: Allow or deny requests that originate from the countries specified by their country code.

 - URL: Allow only requests that match the specified asset or path.